2018 Calo Programs Healing Trauma Conference; Toxic Shame and the Science of Joy

-Calo is holding its 7th Annual "Calo Healing Trauma Conference; Restoring the American Family."
-During this acclaimed attachment and trauma-focused conference, Professionals from around the country come to learn about the most impactful and innovative care available to teens and preteens struggling with early childhood complex trauma.
+Calo is holding its 8th Annual "Calo Programs Healing Trauma Conference; Toxic Shame and the Science of Joy."
+During this acclaimed attachment and trauma-focused conference, Professionals from around the country come to learn about the most impactful and innovative care available to preteens, teens and young adults struggling with early childhood complex trauma.

 Calo is a specialist residential treatment center dedicated to treating and healing the effects of developmental trauma amongst teens, preteens and their families.
 Foundationally, Calo is an interpersonal and relational program.
 Our interventions focus on connection and alignment, not external pressure and control.
 We believe that behavior modification is overused in the treatment of kids and we strive to be at the cutting edge of the most promising theories, treatments and research in the care of children suffering from early childhood trauma.